jianliu10/jianliu.github.io/_posts/2018-12-01-s1-di-batch-Java+Spring-Batch+GCP.md

 # Functional Requirement

-This document describes the design, program and implementation of a batch data integration framework that loads upstream data into Google Cloud BigQuery data warehouse.
+I was tasked to architect, design, program and implement a batch data integration framework that loads upstream data into Google Cloud BigQuery data warehouse.
+This document explains the key aspects of my development work.

 The upstream system will extract data into files and upload into Google Cloud Storage.